opencoweb/coweb/docs/js/collab.rst

    A web application calls this method to unsubscribe all callbacks registered with any subscribe method on this collaboration instance.
 The method has no parameters and returns no value.

+.. function:: CollabInterface.pauseSync()

+  This will pause the syncing of incoming remote events and place the incoming remote events into a buffer.
+Remote events will not be sent to the op engine or to the application.
+A call to :func:`CollabInterface.resumeSync()` will send all events in the buffer to the op engine and forward the the transformed events to the client application.

+  All locally generated events are still sent out to other clients.

+  This function can be useful for simulating network latency; for example, pausing then resuming sync events for five seconds would simulate remote clients' sync events taking five seconds to arrive at the local client who paused.

+.. function:: CollabInterface.resumeSync()

+  This function clears the remote sync event buffer, and disables buffering future incoming syncs.
+Buffered events are sent to the op engine, and the transformsd events are forwarded to the client.

 Use cases
 ~~~~~~~~~